EVERY PICTURE TELLS A STORY

 "That the Three bridges locomotive-men accept the concessions granted by the board of directors"

-I this is a very good work, considering (as I understand) that this meeting was held in opposition to ours in the morning.
+I think this is a very good work, considering (as I understand) that this meeting was held in opposition to ours in the morning.

 B.S.